shishir/mailman/README.md

 - Fail when request type other than json.
 - Re-visit MySQL datastore.
 Kafka is a message store and querying it is possible.
 - Security.
 Easy to DOS right now.
 - Log aggregation.
+Add more logging at appropriate level.
 - Extend Validations.
+Aggressive exception handling around api touch points.
 - Extend status api to return more information to the user in case of failure. /mail/:id/sent, /mail/:id/failed would also need to be extended.